TVM: PV, FV, payment, rate & periods

 Finance Calculator FAQ

-Why is my result showing as a negative number?
+Why is my finance calculator result negative?

-What is the difference between an ordinary annuity and an annuity due?
+What is the difference between P/Y and C/Y on a TVM calculator?

 Sources & citations